themishmash/one-good-street-backend/README.md

 ## Additional Information
-We had to submit our project a week earlier (ie we had two weeks to complete this task) as Molly starts working with REA group and Michelle has an overseas wedding to attend.
+We had to submit our project a week earlier (ie we had two weeks to complete this task rather than the allotted three) as Molly starts working with REA group on 3 Feb and Michelle has a pre-arranged overseas wedding to attend on 4 Feb.

 As a result, there are certainly some features we still wish to implement.
-This includes but is not limited to:
+These include but are not limited to:
-* Input of location on the item form to autocomplete
+* Input field of location on the item form to autocomplete using Google Places API
-* Making the site more responsive for mobiles
+* Making the site more responsive for mobile devices
-* CRUD functionality to pages for example giving administrators the ability to add to the Media & Events page
+* CRUD functionality to other pages, for example giving administrators the ability to add to the Media & Events page without modifying the code
-* Render Google map that displays location on item show page
+* Render Google map that displays postcode location on item 'show' page
 * Widen postcode search function to return nearby postcodes and display suburb of relevant postcode
 * Adding an Events calendar

+There are currently some known issues which are being addressed:
+* There is not consistent component file naming conventions (lower case v upper case)
+* There are several warnings in the terminal around using emoji's without an alt tag
+* Accessibility consideration

-We plan to meet with Matiu to show and demonstrate the website and if appropriate, to continue working on implementing some of these features as well as maintain the website.
+We plan to meet with Matiu Bush to show and demonstrate the website and if appropriate, to continue working on implementing some of these features as well as maintain the website.